MyZenKey/sp-sdk-ios/README.md

 #### 6.1.1 Dark Button

 You can customize the appearance of the button.
 A dark button style is appropriate to use with light backgrounds.
-By default, the Zenkey button uses the dark style specified as follows:
+By default, the ZenKey button uses the dark style specified as follows:

 ```swift
     projectVerifyButton